Annunziata Rees-Mogg: Career

 It was reported that in advance of the 2010 election David Cameron had asked Rees-Mogg to shorten her name for political purposes to Nancy Mogg, which her brother Jacob has since said was "a joke".
 Rees-Mogg later commented: "I think it's phoney to pretend to be someone you're not."
 Cameron subsequently dropped her from the Conservative Party's 2011 pre-selections, despite strong support from many female party members.

-Having been elected as a MEP for the Brexit Party at the 2019 European Parliamentary elections and serving for seven months, Rees Mogg defected very prominently back to her former party of membership, Conservative.
-The defection began through leaving the Brexit Party over a month before the UK left the EU and one week prior to a UK General Election which was critical for the Brexit Party, and by at the same time urging voters to vote Conservative.
-Rees-Mogg sat as an independent in the European Parliament for a month, to become a Conservative MEP in January 2020, just three weeks before the UK left the EU and all MEP positions were abolished.
+Having been elected as a MEP for the Brexit Party at the 2019 European Parliamentary elections and serving for seven months, Rees Mogg defected very prominently back to her former party, the Conservatives.
+She defected just one week prior to the UK 2019 General Election, urging voters to vote Conservative.
+Rees-Mogg sat as an independent in the European Parliament for a month and became a Conservative MEP in January 2020, just three weeks before the UK left the EU and the UK MEP positions were abolished.

-During 2019 and until her tactically timed defection away from the party, Mogg had been a high-profile Brexit Party backer and advocate.
-(The Brexit Party has since become the political party Reform UK).
+During 2019, before her tactically timed defection away from the party, Rees-Mogg had been a high-profile Brexit Party backer and advocate.
+The Brexit Party has since become the political party Reform UK.

-Rees-Mogg served as an Member of the European Parliament (MEP) for the East Midlands region from May 2019 until the United Kingdom's withdrawal from the EU on 31 January 2020.
+Rees-Mogg was a Member of the European Parliament (MEP) for the East Midlands region from May 2019 until the United Kingdom's withdrawal from the EU on 31 January 2020.

+In July 2025, Rees-Mogg said on the Jeremy Vine show that it was wrong to call for the death of Israeli soldiers accused of killing Palestinian children in Gaza.
+When pressed by Vine "How can we not be angry about that?" she replied "How can we not support our allies?"

 Personal life

-In September 2010, Rees-Mogg became engaged to Matthew Glanville, and on 6 November 2010 they were married in Italy at Lucca.
-Four months later, on 8 March 2011, she gave birth to a daughter, Isadora, who was christened in St Martin's Church, Welton le Marsh in Lincolnshire.
-In 2018 she gave birth to a second daughter, Molly.
+In September 2010, Rees-Mogg became engaged to Matthew Glanville and on 6 November 2010, they were married in Lucca, Italy.
+Four months later, on 8 March 2011, she gave birth to a daughter.
+In 2018, she gave birth to a second daughter.
 In late 2019, she announced she was expecting a third child.